 Table 5 presents the results for these four different specifications estimated using the winter pre-freeze sample.
-The results are in stark contrast to the existing literature's view of the relation between FCOJ futures prices and temperature (e.g., Shleifer (2000) and Hirshleifer (2001), among others).
-First, while temperature is statistically significant in the linear model, it is clear that the evidence derives almost entirely from low temperatures.
-The piecewise linear models show that weather only matters at low temperatures.
+The results are in stark contrast to the existing literature's view of the relation between FCOJ futures prices and temperature (e.g., Shleifer (2000) and Hirshleifer (2001)).
+While temperature is statistically significant in the linear model, it is clear that the evidence derives almost entirely from low temperatures.
+The piecewise linear model shows that weather only matters at low temperatures.
 Of course, this is precisely what the theory would predict.
 That is, in terms of the weather, it is only information about a freeze, in this case, the realization of one, that matters.

-Second, the $R^2$ s jump from 1.5% for the linear model to as high as 33.3% and 33.6% for the nonlinear model and kernel nonparametric models, respectively.
+The R^2 s jump from 1.5% for the linear model to as high as 33.3% and 33.6% for the nonlinear model and kernel nonparametric models, respectively.
 Thus, across the entire winter pre-freeze period, over one-third of the variation can now be explained.
-To get a finer partition of the explanatory power of weather, Figure 2 breaks up the $R^2$ s into different temperature buckets.
+To get a finer partition of the explanatory power of weather, Figure 2 breaks up the R^2 s into different temperature buckets.
 This partitioning is important because the theory suggests that weather should only matter at low temperatures.
 The results confirm this theoretical prediction, with the more general models capturing close to 50% of the return variation for temperatures of 35 degrees and below.
 In fact, outside of the low temperature ranges, there is almost no relation between weather and FCOJ futures returns.
-Note that the linear model produces negative $R^2$ s for the three higher temperature ranges.
-A negative $R^2$ is possible because we estimate the model on all the data and then calculate the $R^2$ for specific groups of observations sorted by temperature.
-In theory, the other globally estimated models (the nonlinear and nonparametric models) could also produce negative $R^2$ s in some regions, but the actual $R^2$ s are positive but close to zero.